csc-training/csc-env-eff/_hands-on/connecting/ssh-puhti.md

 {:start="2"}
 2. Scroll down to [In Puhti](#in-puhti)

-### Connecting from Windows10
+### Connecting from Windows

-💬 On Windows 10, you have different options:
+💬 On Windows you have different options:

+- You can use the [Puhti web interface](https://www.puhti.csc.fi) to connect with your browser ([see above](#puhti-web-interface))
 - You can use the *Windows Power Shell*
 - You can [download PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 - You can [download and install MobaXterm](https://mobaxterm.mobatek.net/download.html).

-‼️ In this tutorial, we assume you use MobaXterm.
+‼️ The following steps assume you use MobaXterm.
 [More examples can be found in Docs CSC](https://docs.csc.fi/computing/connecting/).

-1. Launch MobaXterm from the applications list (opens from the windows logo) or search for it in the bottom bar search box.
+1. Launch MobaXterm from the applications list (opens from the Windows logo), or search for it in the bottom bar search box.
-2. Click "SSH" icon at top left corner.
+2. Click the "SSH" icon in the top left corner.
 3. In the Basic SSH settings section Remote host field write "puhti.csc.fi"
 4. Tick the "specify username" box and in the box write your CSC username (leave port in the default setting 22).
 5. Click "OK" at the bottom.